 While some people make it a point to visit Magnetic Hill on their trip to Ladakh, some come across it on their way and fail to notice the illusion.
 And yet, some don’t even know of this amazing phenomenon.
-Nature (and Physics) has its own mysterious ways to surprise us and Magnetic Hill near Leh is one of the rare yet dramatic natural illusions that you just cannot miss.
+Nature (and Physics) has its mysterious ways to surprise Magnetic Hill and us near Leh is one of the rare yet dramatic natural illusions that you just cannot miss.

 Have a travel question??
 You can follow me on Instagram and ask your travel questions in a direct message on Instagram too.
 I also conduct a weekly Q&A session every Saturday evening on Instagram, so see you there.

 So, if you are planning to visit Ladakh in the future, keep Magnetic Hill on your list and find yourself stuck with awe at how our minds are tricked into seeing and believing things that are not there but are only a fragment of imagination and strange ways of nature.

 If you know your friends or family are planning a trip to Ladakh, do share this article with them to help them make a memorable Ladakh trip.